Prajwal5700/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab1.md

 - Show as a donut chart.

 These questions serve as a great starting point to explore insights from the data.

-## Create Fabric Data Agent and Publish to Teams
-1. Follow the step in [CopilotStudioDeployment](./CopilotStudioDeployment.md)